Why not extend your time in the Swiss Alps by combining Alpine Arosa with Klosters, with magnificent hiking opportunities

 One free day will be organised during the week, you can use your Davos Klosters Inclusive Card on any of the local mountain lifts.
 The Davos Premium Card is included and will be provided on the first day of your holiday.
 It gives you free travel on local transport and reductions on many local attractions.

-We bid farewell to Switzerland and travel the scenic journey by train back to Zurich Airport for our return flight back to the UK.
+We say goodbye to Switzerland and travel the scenic route by train back to Zurich Airport for our return flight back to the UK.

 Walks & Excursions